AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-paths-calc-columns.md

 ---
-title: Create paths for calculated columns
+title: Create or delete paths for calculated columns
 description: Learn how to define a path describing how the table you are creating a column on is related to the table you are pulling information from.
 ---
-# Create Paths for Calculated Columns
+# Create or Delete Paths for Calculated Columns

+## Calculated Columns Refresher

 When [creating calculated columns](../data-warehouse-mgr/creating-calculated-columns.md) in your Data Warehouse, you will be asked to define a path describing how the table you are creating a column on is related to the table you are pulling information from.
 To successfully create a path, you need to know two things: